scipy/scipy/doc/source/dev/contributor/quickerstart_conda.rst

     # Build SciPy for development work plus run tests
     python runtests.py    # Alternatively, it's fine to use `python setup.py develop`

+    # Install SciPy in develop mode in conda
+    conda develop .

 For more detailed instructions, see the other :ref:`dev-env` guides.